Police searching for suspect involved in morning pursuit

-The Council Bluffs Police Department is searching for 22-year-old Dakota Girouex of Red Oak as a possible suspect in a stolen vehicle police chase this morning.
+The Council Bluffs Police Department is searching for 22-year-old Dakota Girouex of Red Oak as a possible suspect in a stolen vehicle police chase Friday.

 At 1:15 a.m., police located a stolen vehicle at the Super 8 Motel on South 24th Street, according to a release.
 After making contact with Girouex, the suspect allegedly would not follow the officer’s commands and got back into the vehicle.
 The suspect fled northbound on South 24th Street at a high rate of speed, police said.